 Why are these computers used?

-These computers are used in a corporate and hazardous environment because of the reasons below.
+These computers are used in corporate and hazardous environments for many reasons, including:

-- No moving parts such as fans and hard drive platters.
-Helpful in production floors where dirt, dust, and heat are a concern.
+- They have no moving parts, such as fans or hard disk platters, which is an important factor in environments where dirt, dust, and heat are present.

-- Because there are no moving parts they are less likely to fail, when compared with a normal computer.
+- Because there are no moving parts, they are less likely to fail, compared to a traditional desktop computer.

 - It's easier to administer and maintain a single, centralized server than to support numerous, physically separate operating system installations.

 - The computers are easier to secure, because all updates and data occur on the centralized server.

 - Replacement is easier, because no software must be set up or restored for the user.
 Only the hardware is replaced.